joebrew/joebrew.github.io/portfolio.markdown

 The two epistemiological cultures are not necessarily at odds.
 On the contrary, one could argue that they are complementary rather than competitive.
 That said, my project will seek to combine them in a way that may provoke doubt, or at the very least tension.
 For example, were a simple epidemiological study able to quantify the burden of disease (in terms of incidence/prevalence and symptomology) of malaria among factory workers, the economic component of that same study would seek to translate from burden of disease to economic burden (in terms of lost productivity, treatment costs, etc.), and from there would go one degree further by extrapolating those findings to a larger area (ie, other factories, the district, region, country, etc.).

 How does one resolve this conflict?
-Does that the fact that the conflict exists even call for resolution?
+Does the fact that the conflict exists even call for resolution?
 Perhaps the difference in approaches renders a tension which is generative, adding to the process of knowledge accumulation in different forms rather than hindering that process.

+Ultimately, my hope (and intent) will be to walk the lines between and among different epistemic cultures without fully "adopting" one as my own.
+This means living somewhat in paradox - combining active and critical skepticism with a willingness to accept.
+By not "fitting in" to one epistemic culture, the risk exists that the research will also not "fit in" to any relevant scientific dialogue.
+But with risk comes reward - my hope is that an intentional non-conformity will lead to transformative research (with potentially transformative findings).

 **Assigned question 2:**
 _Personal Role  (We ask that you reflect on your role in a TD process and any doubts, skepticism or insecurity about your position (eg: activist vs researcher) you feel about being a TD researcher.
 What obstacles you expect to face and how you can deal with these?)_